-- Cell phones may only be used in the classroom for educationally supportive applications with approval from the classroom teacher. - Headphones and other Bluetooth enabled devices are not permitted to be worn in the hallways or in classrooms.
-Students are permitted to use headphones in class when permitted to do so by a staff member. - Electronic device use in lunch is permitted, if used responsibly. - Electronic devices are not to be used in locker rooms, bathrooms, health suites, and other changing areas at any time. - If a cell phone rings or vibrates, or is used for any non-educational reason, you will be asked to surrender it. - Teachers may require students to place cell phones in a designated area during instruction or assessments.
+- Headphones and other Bluetooth enabled devices are not permitted to be worn in the hallways, in classrooms or during lunch.
+Students are permitted to use headphones with approval from the teacher. - Chromebook use in lunch is permitted, if used responsibly. - Cell phones and electronic devices are not to be used in locker rooms, bathrooms, health suites, and other changing areas at any time. - If a cell phone rings or vibrates, or is used for any non-educational reason, the student will be asked to surrender it. - Teachers may require students to place cell phones in a designated area during instruction or assessments.